Designing Refund Bonus Schemes for Provision Point Mechanism in Civic Crowdfunding: Desirable Properties of Refund Bonus Schemes

 \section{Desirable Properties of Refund Bonus Schemes}

-A \emph{desirable} refund bonus scheme should not just restrict the set of strategies in a way that the project is provisioned at equilibrium, but should also incentivize \emph{greater} as well as \emph{early} contributions, so as to avoid the race condition, from all interested players.
-We constitute these desirable properties as the following two \emph{conditions} for a refund bonus scheme $R(\sigma)$ where $\sigma=\left((x_i,t_i) \: | \: \forall i \in N \right)$ such that $x_i \in (0,H]$, $t_i \in [y_i,T]$ $\forall i \in N$ with budget $B$ and which is continuous and differentiable over $x\ \forall t$:
+Motivated by the theoretical guarantees of PPR and PPS, we look for CC mechanisms with refund bonus schemes in this paper.
+In this context, a \emph{desirable} refund bonus scheme should not just restrict the set of strategies so that the project is provisioned at equilibrium, but should also incentivize \emph{greater} and \emph{early} contributions, to avoid the race condition, from all interested agents.
+A refund bonus scheme without these would fail in a sequential (web-based) setting, similar to PPR, and hence these are essential for a provision point mechanism's implementation online.
+We formalize these desirable properties as the following two \emph{conditions} for a refund bonus scheme $R(\sigma)$ where $\sigma=\left((x_i,t_i) \: | \: \forall i \in N \right)$ such that $x_i \in (0,H]$, $t_i \in [y_i,T]$ $\forall i \in N$ and with budget $B$.